Time: 113 mins.

 SYNOPSIS: Jerry (Kelly) is an American artist, struggling in Paris, until he finds a wealthy patroness.
 All is fun and games until he meets Lise (Caron) and naturally falls instantly in love.
 He then chases her, trying to "win" her away from her clueless fiancé, much to the dismay of his friends, as well as Lise who finds she just can't resist him.

-BOTTOM LINE: This was one of those classic musicals I had seen parts of, but never bothered to sit through.
-Gene Kelly is now my new favorite song and dance man.
-Astaire may be more inventive, but Kelly has charm for days.
+BOTTOM LINE: This was one of those classic musicals I had seen parts of, but was never compelled to watch from beginning to end.
+After seeing this, Gene Kelly is now my new favorite song and dance man.
+Astaire may be more inventive, but Kelly has charm for days and he just oozes sex appeal from beginning to end.
 His muscular body doesn't hurt the eyes either, which he shows off to my great admiration in this lovely trifle.
-The only reason I can think of for this film to win the Oscar for Best Picture is the final dance sequence.
+However, the only reason I can think of for this film to win the Oscar for Best Picture is the final dance sequence.
 It's truly mesmerizing.
 The editing, art direction and choreography unlike anything I have ever seen.
+It was ahead of its time and is still breathtaking today.